coveo/source.coveo.com/_posts/2017-11-28-testing-custom-component.md

 });
 ```

 The first part in the `beforeEach` block activates the component.
-We will reuse this block when we want the component to be active.
-As you have guessed, testing a disabled components has some limitations.
+We will reuse this block when we want the component to be active; As you have guessed, testing a disabled components has some limitations.

-`Simulate.query` is a very useful helper from the `coveo-search-ui-tests` library that simulate [the whole query events stack](https://developers.coveo.com/x/bYGfAQ#Events-QueryEvents), similar to when a user enters a new query in the search box.
+`Simulate.query` is a very useful helper from the `coveo-search-ui-tests` library that simulates [the whole query event stack](https://developers.coveo.com/x/bYGfAQ#Events-QueryEvents), similar to when a user enters a new query in the search box.

 It returns an object containing the results of the complete event flow, which is very useful to validate that some attributes have changed.

-We now have proof that our component, when enabled, modifies the number of results.
+We have proof that our component, when enabled, modifies the number of results.

 Even more important, we also want to be sure that the component does *not* override the number of results when disabled.
 That would be disastrous.